ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Comparing the options above:

-* In option 1 the token upload and the EDHOC protocol is performed in series, which requires more messages exchanged than option 2.
+* In option 1, the access token upload and the EDHOC protocol are performed in series, which requires more messages exchanged than option 2.
 An overview of the message flow for the "coap_edhoc_oscore" profile in case of option 1 above is given in {{protocol-overview}}, and a more detailed protocol is provided in {{example-without-optimization}}.
-For option 2, the EDHOC protocol, access token upload, and access request & response can be completed in two round trips, see {{example-with-optimization}}.
+For option 2, the EDHOC protocol, the access token upload, and access request & response can be completed in two round trips (see {{example-with-optimization}}).

-* Option 1 supports update of access rights protected with the existing OSCORE Security Context, see {{update-access-rights-c-rs}}, whereas option 2 always generates a new OSCORE Security Context.
+* Option 1 supports update of access rights protected with the existing OSCORE Security Context (see {{update-access-rights-c-rs}}), whereas option 2 always generates a new OSCORE Security Context.
 If option 2 is implemented and there is a need to perform an update of access rights without changing OSCORE Security Context, then C needs to also implement option 1 or to rely on some other method, such as the alternative workflow of the ACE framework (see {{I-D.ietf-ace-workflow-and-params}}).

 ~~~~~~~~~~~ aasvg